See below for information regarding snow removal during snow events.

 - 1 Cat Wheel Loader - mainly used to load trucks

-- 1 Truck Mounted Spreader for alleys and cul-de-sacs
+- 1 Truck Mounted Spreader for cul-de-sacs and other smaller areas

 - Snow and Ice Salt - 3,000 tons

 14 Snow Routes

-Each operator has primary streets (main streets) and snow routes on each route.
+Each operator has responsibility for primary streets (main streets) and snow routes on each route.
 These routes DO NOT cover every street.
 These are streets that have been selected to get traffic flowing the quickest.
 It is possible you may have to drive three or four blocks to a main street.
 The City's Street Division is complimented by employees of the Solid Waste Department, and in major storm events, by contractual services.
 The City utilizes a designated snow plow for hills and inclines.

 Snow Route Signs, Parking Bans

 If a "PARKING BAN" is in effect, DO NOT put your vehicle in the street just because you see the plows or see that your street has been plowed.
 DO NOT put your vehicle in the street at all until the "PARKING BAN" has been lifted or your vehicle could be towed at your expense.

-The City snow plows will maintain the primary streets (main streets) and snow routes until the snow event is over, before moving to any other streets in the City.
+The City snow plows will maintain the primary streets (main streets) and snow routes until the snow event is over, before moving to any other streets in the City if the event is larger than 2 inches.

 ATTENTION: Please do not attempt to pass the plow or drive too closely as you are endangering not only yourself but also the plow truck operators.